 Few things are as disappointing as having to cancel your honeymoon or vacation.
-Yet if you need to do so, take these steps to ensure that you don't lose more money on your reservations than absolutely necessary.
+But if you need to cancel, take these steps to ensure that you don't lose more money on your reservations than absolutely necessary.

 Unless your trip is fully insured for cancellation, you may still have to pay for non-refundable parts of it.
 Follow these steps to cancel your trip before the vacation is scheduled to take place, rather than waiting till after the dates you intended to travel.

 Keep your spirits up.
 Just because you had to cancel this particular vacation doesn't mean you won't be able to take one in the future.